ryanmaguire/libtmpl/README.md

 are given.
 The algorithms are simple, but fast, usually relying on a combination of Taylor series for certain values and asymptotic expansions for others.

-## matrix
-Basic matrix tools and typedef's.

 ### vector
 Tools for working with vectors, including vector arithmetic, and basic vector functions.
+Basic matrix tools and typedef's.

 ### linear_algebra
 Combines the matrix and vector sublibraries together with a bunch of other tools